rodrigodg1/hackathon5G/datasets/README.md

 # 📶 Mobile Network Monitoring

-The network metrics were collected by the G-NetTrack Pro tool (manual: [https://gyokovsolutions.com/manual-g-nettrack/#:~:text=Here%20is%20description%20of%20logfile%20columns](https://gyokovsolutions.com/manual-g-nettrack/#:~:text=Here%20is%20description%20of%20logfile%20columns)) on a route with Claro 5G coverage, such as downtown São Paulo, Paulista Avenue, Butantã, and surroundings.
+The network metrics were collected by the G-NetTrack Pro tool [`manual`](https://gyokovsolutions.com/manual-g-nettrack/#:~:text=Here%20is%20description%20of%20logfile%20columns) on a route with Claro 5G coverage, such as downtown São Paulo, Paulista Avenue, Butantã, and surroundings.

 - Dados `g-nettrack`: ./g-nettrack-pro
 - Data exploration / Jupyter Notebook: ./g-nettrack-pro.ipynb